LauraCamT/Portltorrespa.github.io/src/content/blog/turn-off-ai-features-in-vscode.md

 ---
 title: "How to disable all AI features in VSCode"
-description: "Disable all the recent AI features in VSCode with this new setting"
+description: "Disable all the recent AI features in VSCode with this new setting."
 pubDate: "Nov 18 2025"
 ---